Using Simple Rubrics to Guide ESL Student Performance

 - Jan 30

-- 1 min read
+- 3 min read

 1. One-Skill Rubrics Only

-speaking clarity
+Speaking clarity

-task completion
+Task completion

 2. Use Student-Friendly Language

-Replace technical terms with clear descriptors:
+Replace technical terms with clear descriptors.
+Use phrases like:

 “Easy to understand”